JustSomeBrosDoingScience/SCIENCE/CS36110/01-learning.md

 TODO image here.

 The advantages of this are as follows:

 * This is often more accurate than humans.
 * Humans are often incapable of expressing the result.
 * Automatic method to search for the hypothesis explains the data.
 * Cheap and flexible.

 However the downsides are that:

-* There's a need for a lot of labelled data.
+* There is a need for a lot of labelled data.
 * Error-prone and inheritantly imperfect.
 * Difficult to discern what has actually been learnt.